grame-cncm/faust/tools/benchmark/README.md

 ## faust2object

-The **faust2object** tool uses the dynamic compilation chain to compile a Faust DSP to an object code file (.o) and wrapper C++ file for different CPUs.
+The **faust2object** tool uses the dynamic compilation chain (the **dynamic-faust** tool) to compile a Faust DSP to object code files (.o) and wrapper C++ header files for different CPUs.
 The DSP name is used in the generated C++ and object code files, thus allowing to generate distinct versions of the code that can finally be linked together in a single binary.

 `faust2object [core2] [penryn] [nehalem] [westmere] [sandybridge] [ivybridge] [haswell] [skylake] [skylake_avx512] [cannonlake] [generic] [-all] [-multi] [-opt native|generic] [additional Faust options (-vec -vs 8...)] <file.dsp>`